whizzzkid/home-infrastructure/README.md

 ## Disclaimer

-All of the docker services installed using this script belong to their owners and carry their own licenses, the images used here are the last stable build working for `AARCH64` architecture.
+All the services installed using this script are results of hardwork by their respective owners.
+These carry their own licenses, rights and terms.
+The images used here are the last stable build built for `AARCH64` architecture.
+You can change the versions as you may wish!

 |        Service        |                           Project Page                            |                              Documentation                              | Image                                                                                                         |
 |:--------------------: |:----------------------------------------------------------------: |:----------------------------------------------------------------------: |-------------------------------------------------------------------------------------------------------------- |